 - A count will start from the first sight of lightning until the associated thunder is heard.
 If the count is less than 30 seconds from flash to thunder or as determined by advanced technology that the lightning is less than six (6) miles away, all individuals should be evacuated to a safe location.

 - When lightning has moved farther than six (6) miles away and 30 minutes has passed since the last strike within six (6) miles, play may resume.

 Game Cancellation Process due to RED air quality

-- Games may be cancelled within 1 hour prior to kick off time based on the quality of air reporting.
+- Games may be canceled within 1 hour prior to kick off time based on the quality of air reporting.
 Please refer to this website for an accurate report: airnow.gov*

-- Games will not be cancelled if the air quality reporting is not in the red
+- Games will not be canceled if the air quality reporting is not in the red

 - Each coach is responsible for checking the air quality for their game time.
 Games should be rescheduled if the air quality is RED.

-- If the air quality index is reflecting RED within an hour of your game time, take a screen shot of the air quality report and submit that via email to Dave at email@example.com, and Tawna at firstname.lastname@example.org with the game number, and also include the other coach (their email address can be found by clicking on their name in the list of teams/coaches in your age group on the CMS rec game schedule).
-Tawna will then notify the referees if applicable.
+- If the air quality index is reflecting RED within an hour of your game time, take a screen shot of the air quality report and submit that via email to Kelly at email@example.com, and Jennifer at firstname.lastname@example.org with the game number, and also include the other coach (their email address can be found by clicking on their name in the list of teams/coaches in your age group on the CMS rec game schedule).
+Jennifer will then notify the referees if applicable.

 - Please follow the reschedule instructions found on our CMS website: http://coppermountainsoccer.com/coaches-corner/reschedules